crunchmail/crunchmail-client-php/docs/quickstart.rst

 Quickstart
 ==========

-This page will helps you quickly understand how the library works with inline examples.
+This page will help you quickly understand how the library works with inline examples.

 If you don't have installed the library yet, look at the :ref:`installation`